What Is Peer-to-Peer Lending?

 A Lending Failure

-One lender in the UK gave someone £100 (about $138).
+One lender in the UK loaned someone £100 (about $138).
 Once received, the borrower ghosted the lender, failed to reply to all correspondence, and quit using their Reddit account.
 The lender offered an extension but never heard back and was never repaid.

 How to Qualify for Peer-to-Peer Loans